clab/dynet/INSTALL.md

 tar zxvf eigen.tgz # or "dtrx eigen.tgz" if you have dtrx installed.
 ```

-To simplify the following steps, we can set a bash variable to hold where we have saved the main directories of `cnn` and `eigen` (In case you have gotten `ccn` and `eigen` differently from the instructions above and saved them in different location(s)):
+To simplify the following steps, we can set a bash variable to hold where we have saved the main directories of `cnn` and `eigen`.
+In case you have gotten `ccn` and `eigen` differently from the instructions above and saved them in different location(s), these variables will be helpful:

 ```bash
 PARENT_DIR_OF_CNN=$HOME